 In addition to the principal investigator, Key Personnel are defined as individuals who contribute to the scientific development or execution of the project in a substantive, measurable way, whether or not salaries are requested.
 Generally, key personnel are identified in the proposal and a biosketch is provided.

-Obtain documentation from each sub recipient's authorized official, including an itemized budget, with justification, a statement of work to be performed, and description of the sub recipient's qualifications to do that work, along with a letter of commitment signed by the authorized official.
-Many federal agencies require a completed cover sheet, certain certifications signed by the sub recipient's authorized official, and a completed budget form for the subcontract budget.
-The total cost of the subcontract is rolled up into your budget on a subcontract line (other costs).
+Obtain a Statement of Intent from each sub recipient's authorized official that includes an itemized budget, with justification, a statement of work to be performed, and description of the sub recipient's qualifications to do that work.
+Many federal agencies require a completed cover sheet, certain certifications signed by the subrecipient's authorized official, and a completed budget form for the subaward budget.
+The total cost of the subaward (direct and indirect costs) is rolled up into your budget in the Contractual or Other Direct Costs category.
 Your OSP Grant Officer can assist you with this process.

-Consultant: an outside expert (i.e., non-NSU employee) in some aspect of the scope of work of the proposed project who serves on the project for a limited amount of time as an individual under the supervision/coordination of the PI.
-NSU personnel normally cannot serve as consultants on an award made to the University.
-Discuss any requests for exception to this policy with the Office of Sponsored Programs well in advance of submitting the proposal
+A Consultant Agreement is used when an outside expert (i.e., non-NSU employee) will be a consultant to provide services in some aspect of the scope of work of the proposed project.
+The individual serves on the project for a limited amount of time as an individual under the supervision/coordination of the PI.
+NSU personnel normally cannot serve as consultants on an award made to the University (consult with your OSP Grant Officer for additional information).
+Principal Investigators must review and follow Office of Procurement Management policies and procedures related to requesting services and to single/sole source requests (for more information, visit www.nova.edu/procurement/policies.html or contact the Office of Procurement Management).

-Subcontract: proposal (including statement of work), signed by person authorized by organization to make the commitment; detailed budget, including subcontractor's fee (if allowable) and indirect costs.
-Such documentation generally must accompany the proposal to the sponsor.
+From subrecipient organizations, you will need a Statement of Intent that includes a proposal (including statement of work), signed by person authorized by organization to make the commitment; detailed budget, including subcontractor's fee (if allowable) and indirect costs.
+Such documentation generally must accompany NSU’s proposal to the sponsor.
 The OSP Grant Officer will assist you in obtaining this information.
+The proposal may also require a letter of collaboration from the Subrecipient’s Principal Investigator confirming their commitment to the project.

 Yes.
 Training is available from the Grant Writing Laboratory and the Office of Sponsored Programs.
 For information about available training, please click on Training on our website.